The Center for Systems Biology Dresden (CSBD) is seeking applications for

-The CSBD provides fully funded, two to three years positions in an international and cross-disciplinary research environment.
-ELBE postdoctoral fellows benefit from close collaborations with scientists at the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG), the Max Planck Institute for the Physics of Complex Systems (MPI-PKS) and the Technische Universität Dresden (TUD), as well as a stimulating and inspiring atmosphere.
+The CSBD provides fully funded, two to three year positions in an international and cross-disciplinary research environment.
+ELBE postdoctoral fellows benefit from close collaborations with scientists at the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG), the Max Planck Institute for the Physics of Complex Systems (MPI-PKS), and the Technische Universität Dresden (TUD), and a stimulating and inspiring atmosphere.
 Further information can be accessed by visiting our webpage at www.csbdresden.de.

 Fellows have full access to state-of-the-art research facilities and infrastructure on the campus.
-Dresden is a vivid and international scientific city with a large number of research institutions that collaborate under the DRESDEN-concept umbrella.
-Its position as an outstanding location for research and science is recognized world-wide.
-Since 2012, the TU Dresden is one of eleven Universities of Excellence in Germany.
+Dresden is a vivid and international scientific city, with a large number of research institutions that collaborate under the DRESDEN-concept umbrella.
+Its position as an outstanding location for research and science is recognized worldwide.
+Since 2012, the TU Dresden is one of eleven Universities of Exellence in Germany.

 What we seek

 The ELBE program seeks outstanding external candidates who are passionate about bringing new ideas, concepts, or systems to the Center.
 ELBE postdoctoral fellows pursue an interdisciplinary research project in collaboration with members of the CSBD.
 They are encouraged to develop and use theoretical or computational approaches to study biological systems in close collaboration with experimental groups at the MPI-CBG and the TUD.
 Ideal candidates should have backgrounds in physics, computer science, mathematics or a related discipline, with a strong interest in working in a cross-disciplinary life-science environment.
 In some exceptional cases, ELBE fellows can be analytically-minded experimentalists in the field of cell or developmental biology who work between a lab and a CSBD research group.

 For details about the application procedure, please visit our website: